kmadhumathi/savewise/README.md

 #SaveWise
 This is a vehicle sharing app.
-Users can add a vehicle to share it with others.
+Users going to the same destination can share a vehicle with other.
 Users can view vehicles available for a ride from a particular source to destination and request for a share of the ride.

 #Installation:
   Download the project into a folder and run the following command in that folder:
-    python manage.py runserver your-ip-address:port-number
+  1.  python manage.py runserver your-ip-address:port-number

 #Functionalities:
   Add vehicle : add a vehicle with the source, destination, seats available, price of the ride